KaifMohammedKaif/TodoList/README.md

-# Todo list
+# TodoList App

-This is a simple todo list which is made using Nodejs Expressjs and Mongodb.
+This is a simple TodoList application built using Node.js, Express.js, MongoDB, and EJS.

+## Features

+- Add, delete, and update tasks
+- Mark tasks as completed
+- Responsive design using EJS templates